 Community & Civic Connections

-- Through CECE, RISE partners with nearly 175 non-profit and government agencies throughout the broad Seattle region.
+- Through CECE, RISE partners with over 175 non-profit and government agencies throughout the broad Seattle region.
 Go to the next tab to find a list.
 Through its efforts, CECE works to better cement Bellevue College as an integral part of the region.
 If your agency has an interest in exploring a community partnership, visit our Community page to learn more.

 - CECE can facilitate guest speakers from the community.
 Additionally, it can visit your class to talk about community issues.
 Contact Sapan Parekh to set up a community-based lesson.
 Topics include: